saintmalik/blog.saintmalik.me/blog/2023-07-12-managing-secret-in-iac.md

 You will now have to pass the value from the secret data source for parameter store recreation, instead of passing the value straight to the service needing the secret.

-The reason for this is to try and seperate how the service access the secrets, so a recreation of that parameter store value will serve as a procedural process, so if the secrets were not available, an error will be thrown.
+The reason for this is to try and separate how the service accesses the secrets, so a recreation of that parameter store value will serve as a procedural process, so if the secrets are not available, an error will be thrown.

 ```yaml title="main.tf"
 resource "aws_ssm_parameter" "staging_github_token" {